 King Shepherds are highly intelligent dogs, making training relatively simple for owners that are consistent and engaging.
 Basic obedience lessons can start in puppyhood between eight and 16 weeks of age, while more involved training should continue through the dog's life.
 Because King Shepherds are so eager to please their family members, they can learn simple commands fairly quickly.
 Begin socializing your dog when you first bring it home to ensure it stays friendly and well-mannered with strangers and other animals.

 Common Health Problems

-- Von Willebrand's disease: A genetic disorder that affects the blood's ability to clot after injury
+- Von Willebrand Disease: This genetic disorder affects the blood's ability to clot after injury.

 Diet and Nutrition

-Sweet, gentle, and very good-natured with children or other pets
+Sweet, gentle, and good-natured with children and other pets

 Not suitable for apartments or homes without outdoor space